 Art Game: The spider who traveled the world

 How is such a massive sculpture constructed?
 What material is it made of?
 How is it transported?
-In one piece, or taken apart in pieces?
+As is, or taken apart in pieces?
 And how is it reassembled afterwards?
 Does it fit inside museums, or do some have to place it outdoors?
 How many countries have hosted the giant spider thus far?
 With what other significant artworks has it come into contact during its travels?
-Did Bourgeois always accompany her spider everywhere?
+Did Louise Bourgeois always accompany her spider everywhere?
 When did Bourgeois make her first spider?
-Have you seen the spider in another part of the world?
-What happened once at the Guggenheim Museum?
+Have you seen the spider in any other part of the world?
+What happened at the Guggenheim?

 At the end, children will build their own small-scale artwork, to be exhibited at their own impromptu museum, in their room or anywhere else they please.